Blog

 How does Zapier’s drag-and-drop automation work?

-Zapier uses a simple drag-and-drop builder that helps you create Zaps without code.
+Zapier uses a drag-and-drop builder that helps you create Zaps without code.
 You start with a trigger event, like "new form submission" in Typeform, and then add one or more actions.
 These can be things like sending an email, updating a record, or posting to Slack.

 What features does Boomi’s workflow builder offer?